equinor/webviz-subsurface-components/src/lib/components/NewLayeredMap/README.md

     }
 }
 ```
-This kind of hillshading might be expensive for huge images, especially with shadows.
+This kind of hillshading is expensive for huge images, especially with shadows.
 Shadows are the most expensive computation of the hillshading, so if it is not needed, make sure it is not enabled.
 However, the usages of the shadows can be optimized a bit, as the shadows are generated in _N_ iterations, where _N_ is automatically adjusted based on image size.
-With small images like 256x256, _N_ is set to 128, which shows really great shadows, but if you do the same for a 1000x1000 images, your browser might not handle it at all, and is therefore automatically set to _N_ = 8 for the biggest images.
+With small images like 256x256, _N_ is set to 128, which shows really great shadows, but if you do the same for a 1000x1000 image your browser might not handle it at all, and is therefore automatically set to _N_ = 8 for the biggest images.
 The result are not as great as before, but it is decent.
 On the other hand, it is possible force _N_ to be something else, which can be set with the _shadowIterations_-field:
 ```javascript
 {
     "shader": {